SWVA Community Health Project deals with health, nutrition, community building - NewsBreak

 Ballad hosts ribbon cutting for pediatric emergency department at Indian Path

-KINGSPORT — Ballad Health and Niswonger Children’s Network hosted a ribbon cutting at Indian Path for a new pediatric emergency department, which will be the third of its kind in the Tri-Cities area.
-The ribbon cutting took place Wednesday morning, and the department will officially open its doors...
+KINGSPORT — Ballad Health and Niswonger Children’s Network hosted a ribbon-cutting at Indian Path for a new pediatric emergency department, which will be the third of its kind in the Tri-Cities area.
+The ribbon-cutting took place Wednesday morning, and the department will officially open its doors to patients...

 Hunger First finds new building for pantry, closet

-Hunger First, a non-profit set up to help the homeless through the Tri-Cities, has opened a new brick-and-mortar building in the area of Lynn Garden.
-Michael Gillis, executive director of Hunger First, said Wednesday it would still be difficult for the non-profit organization to conduct its mission, but he said they would try to do their best.
+KINGSPORT — Hunger First, a nonprofit set up to help the homeless throughout the Tri-Cities, has moved to a building in Lynn Garden.
+Michael Gillis, executive director of Hunger First, said Wednesday it would still be difficult for the organization to conduct its mission, but he said it would try to do its best.

 Northeast in midst of Because of You scholarship fundraiser